 a) Gas-cooled reactor

-b) Pressurized water reactor
+b) Pressurised water reactor

 c) Liquid metal-cooled reactor